elpablogrande/PyLRU/README.md

 My main assumption here is that Python doesn't perform a full scan when looking up a key in a dictionary, but instead has a fast algorithm.
 I'll be looking into this.
 The intention of this design was to take advantage of the key-lookup capabilities of Python dictionaries and the FIFO capabilities of Python lists.
 It works, but does it scale?
 Stay tuned.

 Also assuming all future implementation goes according to design; e.g., nobody extending this writes code that inserts records into *keymap* in the incorrect order.
 I didn't take the time to build in fail-safes.

+**Update 3/15/17:**

+In regards to assumptions and performance, I found this page: https://wiki.python.org/moin/TimeComplexity

+In hindsight, I think there's room for improvement in the algorithm's performance at scale.
+Here's my quick and dirty analysis:

+* I've read some anecdotal claims that Python dictionary operations get slow when the dictionary exceeds roughly 5 million records.
+* My guess is that this is due to hash collision resolution - I presume that this is the reason why the page above lists amortized worst-case performance as linear while average is O(1).
+The larger the cache, the higher the probability of collisions.
+So in summary, Python dictionary operations are fast at small scale and slow at large scale.
+* Both the Set and Get methods perform at least two operations on the dictionary, so that will be a limiting factor.
+* If I've done my work right, the find_keymap_ordinal method is a binary search and should perform as O(log(n)) - But it depends on dictionary operations.